allabux21/gwright99.github.io/openshift4/02-background-context.md

 I'm not 100% on why this works.
 I'm not even sure I need this (I plan to let my the processes inside my containers run as root).
 I'm making a note about this solution though just in case I run into problem later on that could be attributable to this situation.

-Update: A newer (June 18, 2020) article by Walsh, [Should you use the --user flag in rootless containers?](https://www.redhat.com/sysadmin/user-flag-rootless-containers) identifies the `--userns=keep-id` flag that tells Podman to create a user namespace where the current rootless use's UID:GID map to the same values in the container (_which results in the loss of root capabilities, but which may be regained via us of 'su' and/or 'sudo'
+Update: A newer (June 18, 2020) article by Walsh, [Should you use the --user flag in rootless containers?](https://www.redhat.com/sysadmin/user-flag-rootless-containers) identifies the `--userns=keep-id` flag that tells Podman to create a user namespace where the current rootless use's UID:GID map to the same values in the container (_which results in the loss of root capabilities, but which may be regained via us of 'su' and/or 'sudo'_).